 If your loved one has diarrhea, give them plenty of fluids to drink.
 If they can keep liquids down, give them sports drinks, juice, or soda without caffeine, even if they don’t feel thirsty.
 Water is OK too, but it doesn’t put back the sodium and potassium that diarrhea pulls from their bodies.
 Avoid liquids with caffeine or alcohol, like coffee, some sodas, wine, or beer.

 Someone who’s vomiting and can’t keep liquids down can get dehydrated.
-You might give them small amounts, like tablespoon or 2 every 15 minutes.
+You might give them small amounts, like a tablespoon or two every 15 minutes.
 But if they can't keep any liquids in their stomach for longer than 48 hours, call a doctor.
 Your loved one may need IV fluids.

 Offer them low-fiber, easy-to-digest foods like saltine crackers, toast, eggs, chicken, yogurt, or rice.